CvW/Reflow-Oven-Controller/Readme.txt

 I did not attempt to move switch monitoring to an ISR or fix the potential millis() rollover problem.
 Neither issue seems to be that pressing.

+Oh, and while the reflow controller file is saved as a .pde file here, you will need to rename it with a .ino extension if you want to use it with Arduino IDE 1.0 and up.
+This is my first contribution to GitHub, I hope I followed proper procedure.
+Cheers, CvW.

 Revision 1.1 ****** Readme from Rocket Scream team: ******
 1. Please use the Diptrace version 2.2 and above to open/edit the schematic & layout file.
 Newer files are not backward compatible with older version of Diptrace.